 French America Line

 NOTE: The riverboat LOUISIANE is currently not operating and is laid up.
-Here is a notice from the line’s website that we are posting on February 4, 2018.
-We will monitor the status.
-As of April 5, 2018 there is no further update to the above.
+The last notice from the line’s website was posted on February 4, 2018 (See below).
+We will continue to monitor the status.
+As of late November 2018, there has been no further update to what is written below in bold type and now out of date.
+The line’s website appears to have been taken down.*

 Thank you for your interest in French America Line.